Estimating the Field Capacity of Farm Machines

 The most common measure of field capacity for agricultural machines is expressed in acres covered per hour of operation.
 The effective field capacity (EFC) of a machine in the field can be easily calculated by dividing the acres completed by the hours of actual field time.
 Recording acres and hours for several fields over the whole season can be used to find an average field capacity in differing terrain and weather conditions.

 Effective field capacities for many implements are estimated in Table 1.
 Average field conditions are assumed.
-If your implement differs markedly in size, speed, or field efficiency from those listed, effective field capacity should be calculated by using the information and equations shown on the final page of this publication.
+Not all implements are shown, particularly the wide range of combination tillage tools (strip till, vertical till, disc-subsoiler/ripper, rotary harrows, etc.).
+If your implement differs markedly in size, speed, or field efficiency from those listed, effective field capacity should be calculated by using the information and equations shown at the end of this publication.
+Deeper or more aggressive tillage, high-yielding crop, or adverse field conditions slow travel speed.

 Table 1 is presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.